Men of San Quentin (1942, USA)

 But it doesn’t go well for Saunderson.
 His stoolie, Jimmy, is won over by the decency and integrity of the Holdens, and nobly uses a gun (destined to be smuggled into the prison to free Louie) to shoot the wicked Deputy, and then himself.
 The Board, won over by Jack’s decency and vision of what jail should be, appoint him Warden (you can forget the last one; he resigned)… and the rest of the film is given over to finding new ways to sing his praises.

 The new warden walks the yard.
 The new warden sets up classrooms.
 The new warden tells his guards not to fire into the yards unless there’s an escape or to prevent death.
 He frees the innocent Louie and all the other prisoners from the dark solitary cells, or moves them into better conditions.
 He institutes vocational programs, goes on the speaking circuit advancing the cause of penal reform, and convinces sceptical staff of the new way.
 And single-handedly overpowers a prisoner who is holding him at bay with the last gun in the prison.
-“We’re through with guns,” he says, and walks away - it obviously being more important that the gun-wielder receives a salutary life lesson than it is to discipline him or put him in one of the new, refurbished solitary cells.
+“We’re through with guns,” he says, simply walking away with the gun he has just recovered – it obviously being more important that the gun-wielder receives a salutary life lesson than it is to discipline him or put him in one of the new, refurbished solitary cells.

 It’s a beautiful thing.
 The prison is fulfilling its purpose.
 Louie, newly trained in shorthand, walks away from the prison a free man – “shoulders squared, a brand new boy,” Mrs Holden observes.
 The prisoners buy Defence bonds and work hard at making stuff for the war effort, and their orchestra is broadcast to the public, letting the community know how much good there is in these men.